nilaycicekli/Chatty/README.md

 # Chatty
-A desktop chat app for lonely people to find friends based on their interests.
+A desktop real-time chat app for people to find friends based on their interests.
-- backend with python
+- python for backend
-- frontend with kivyMD
+- kivyMD for frontend
 - firebase firestore as database